KQM-git/TCL/docs/enemy-data/bosses/weekly-bosses/azhdaha.md

 ## Attacks

-Azhdaha has 3 phases, an initial geo one, and 2 where he infuses with a random element that is chosen at the start of every week and displayed on his domain door.
+Azhdaha has 3 phases, an initial Geo one, and 2 where he infuses with a random element that is chosen at the start of every week and displayed on his domain door.
 His attacks will gain special effects depending on the infused element.

 ### Phase 1: